nf-core/rangeland/docs/output.md

 <summary>Output files</summary>

 - `higher-level/<TILE>/`
-  - `param_files/`: Parameter files used in [force-higher-level](https://force-eo.readthedocs.io/en/latest/components/higher-level/index.html).
+  - `param_files/`: Parameter files used in [force-higher-level](https://force-eo.readthedocs.io/en/latest/components/higher-level/tsa/index.html).
   - `trend_files/`: Symlinks to trend files that are the result of higher-level processing.
-    This may optionally contain the time series stack.
+    Output files are generated for every combination of index specified using the [`--indexes` parameter](usage.md#higher-level-processing-indexes) and product enabled through configuration (see list below)

 </details>

 Higher level processing consist of two parts, generating parameter files and performing various processing task as defined in the parameter files.

 Parameter files may be consulted to derive information about the specific processing task performed for a given tile.
-In this workflow, classification using spectral unmixing is performed.

-Spectral unmixing is a common technique to derive sub-pixel classification.
-Concretely, a set of endmember (provided using `--endmember`) is exploited to determine fractions of different types of vegetation, soil, ... for each pixel.

 Next, time series analysis for different vegetation characteristics is performed.

 The resulting trend files in `trend_files/` can be investigated to view trends for individual tiles.
-However, these files are only published if the `--save_tsa` parameter is set to `true`.

-Other output files may be enabled through [configuring FORCE modules](usage.md#configuring-force-modules).
+These output files in `trend_files/` may be enabled through [configuring FORCE modules](usage.md#configuring-force-modules).
-These are:
+The options are:

 - Time series stack (file names contain `TSS`, FORCE parameter `OUTPUT_TSS`)
 - Time series interpolation (file names contain `TSI`, FORCE parameter `OUTPUT_TSI`)